The terms “motion graphics” and “animation” are often used interchangeably. However, they don’t always exist exclusive of each other.

 - Logo animations

-In the below example, the title screens, along with elements that appear on top of the filmed footage are referred to as motion graphics.
+In the below example, the title screens, along with elements that appear on top of the filmed footage are motion graphics.

 Motion graphic lower thirds: